Our Family Gallery

 One can imagine how the family may have felt -- in discussions and prayers -- about the 16-year-old William going off to war.
 If letters were written, so far none has been found.

-After William's wound at the Resaca battlefield he spent twelve months in two hospitals in Tennessee, so letters might have been written in the family then.
+After William's wound at Resaca he spent twelve months in hospitals at Chattanooga and Knoxville, Tennessee, so letters might have been written in the family then.
 If any letters have survived, they have not yet been found.

-His commander's official report describes how the men advanced with bayonets on a 200-yard wide front across an open farm field, while the Confederate artillery opened on them from left and right and the Confederate infantry, dug into trenches on the hillside ahead, fired directly upon them.
+His commander's official report on Resaca describes how the men advanced with bayonets on a 200-yard wide front across an open farm field.
+The Confederate artillery opened on them from left and right and the Confederate infantry, dug into trenches with log barricades on the hillsides ahead, fired directly upon them.

-The Confederate report describes William's unit advancing toward them across the open field as a "harvest" for their rifles.
+The Confederate report describes the men of William's unit advancing toward them across the open field as a "harvest" for their rifles.

 An 1864 photograph shows the position where William's unit began their advance.